 In 1944 as the War was winding down, Boehm met, dated and married Helen Franzolin.
 Helen became his muse, his motivator, his marketer and his business partner.
 The couple moved to Trenton, New Jersey, where Boehm returned to the studio.
 Through exhaustive trial and error, Ted Boehm worked out some of the inconsistencies from firing and painting objects in order to create a more pleasing and long lasting sculpture.
 He spent the next six years working on his craft and perfecting the “old world techniques” of porcelain.

-In 1950 the couple started Boehm Studio, focusing exclusively on porcelain.
+In 1950 the young couple started Boehm Studio, focusing exclusively on porcelain.

 Boehm explained his choice of porcelain as the medium for his art: